 There are also interesting rules involving the spin-1 representation, which imply some highly nonobvious results.
-For example, every trivalent planar graph with no edge-loops and all edges labelled by the spin-1 representation:
+For example, every planar graph with three edges meeting at each vertex, no edge-loops, and every edge labelled by the spin-1 representation:

-evaluates to a nonzero number [36].
+evaluates to a nonzero number [37].
 But, Penrose showed this fact is equivalent to the four-color theorem!

 By now, Penrose's diagrammatic approach to the finite-dimensional representations of SU(2) has been generalized to many compact simple Lie groups.
-A good treatment of this material is the free online book by Cvitanović [37].
+A good treatment of this material is the free online book by Cvitanović [38].
 His book includes a brief history of diagrammatic methods that makes a nice companion to the present paper.
 Much of the work in his book was done in the 1970's.
 However, the huge burst of work on diagrammatic methods for algebra came later, in the 1980's, with the advent of 'quantum groups'.